eduardo-dangelo/code-docs/module_01/exercise.md

     </h1>
   </div>
   ```
-  > The hero component contains a title and a subtitle.
-The subtitle will be displayed below the title on larger screens and will be displayed below the title on smaller screens.
   > Notice we are defining a `class` called `hero-container`.
 This will be used to style the elements.
   > The `hero-container` class will be defined in `style.css` and will be explained later.
   >
-- The main content:
+### The main content:
+  > The main content contains 3 columns.
+The left column contains a title and a paragraph.
+The right column contains a title and a paragraph.
+- Add the following code inside the `<body>` element, below the hero component:
   ```html
   <div class="main-content">
     <div class="main-content-column">